-Mistletoe is a semiparasitic plant that has been used since ancient times to treat many ailments.
-It is used commonly in Europe, where a variety of different extracts are made and marketed as injectable prescription drugs.
-The FDA does not allow these injectable drugs to be sold in the United States and they are not approved as a treatment for patients with cancer.
+Mistletoe is a plant used commonly in Europe, where different extracts are made and sold as injectable prescription drugs.
+The FDA has not approved mistletoe as a treatment for cancer or any other medical condition.

 - See the PDQ patient summary on Mistletoe Extracts for more information.

 PC-SPES is a patented mixture of eight herbs.
-Each herb used in PC-SPES has been reported to have anti-inflammatory, antioxidant, or anticancer properties.
-PC-SPES was taken off the market because some batches were found to contain prescription medicines in addition to the herbs.
+PC-SPES was taken off the market because some batches had prescription medicines in them.
 The manufacturer is no longer in business and PC-SPES is no longer being made.

 - See the PDQ patient summary on PC-SPES for more information.